 For an overview of VAT and business more broadly, see V2.201B.

-For the purposes of Directive 2006/112/EC, VAT is concerned with any person who 'independently carries out … any economic activity … whatever the purpose or results of that activity'1.
-Such a person is known as a 'taxable person'.
+To put the UK's rules in their original European context, for the purposes of Archived Directive 2006/112/EC (ie the VAT Directive as it stood at IP completion day, namely 11pm on 31 December 2020) VAT is concerned with any person who 'independently carries out … any economic activity … whatever the purpose or results of that activity'1.
+Such a person is known as a 'taxable person' in European parlance.
 It should be noted that this phrase is also used in UK legislation to mean a person who is, or should be, registered for VAT.
 In this section, the sense in which the phrase is used will be made clear where there might otherwise be doubt.

-The economic activities referred to 'comprise all activities of producers, traders and persons supplying services … and activities of the professions.
-The exploitation of tangible or intangible property for the purpose of obtaining income therefrom on a continuing basis shall in particular be regarded as an economic activity'2.
+The economic activities referred in Archived Directive 2006/112/EC 'comprise all activities of producers, traders and persons supplying services … and activities of the professions.
+The exploitation of tangible or intangible property for the purpose of obtaining income therefrom on a continuing basis shall in particular